 People who suffer from this type of back pain usually complain of a feeling of numbness and often times a burning sensation from the back all the way down to the legs.
 Patients may also complain of a pins-and-needles type of pain.

-Regardless of the type of back pain you may be experiencing, it is always a good idea to get it checked out by a doctor or a chiropractor.
+Regardless of the type of back pain you may be experiencing, it is always a good idea to get it checked out by a spinal care specialist.

 While there are many great natural remedies for back pain (such as yoga, sit ups and maybe putting down the remote and getting off the couch once in awhile), one great remedy for back pain is a back brace support (or back support belt).
 Back Pain research (feel free to do your own research if you are super into it) has found a curved and firm pad to be one of the best (and most affordable) solutions that addresses poor posture, the root cause of many back issues.